eecs280staff/tutorials/docs/setup_vscode_wsl.md

 2. Search for WSL.
 3. Click "Install".

+VS Code might attempt to install this one automatically - if so, you may "Installing" followed by a "Reload Window" option.
+Click that instead of "Install".

 <img src="images/vscode_wsl_008.png" width="768px" />

 Next, connect to WSL:
 1. Click the button in the bottom left corner.
-2. Select "Connect to WSL" from the menu.
+2. Select "Connect to WSL using Distro..." from the menu.
+3. Choose "Ubuntu 24.04" from the list.

 <img src="images/vscode_wsl_012.png" width="768px" />

-Now, the button in the bottom left should say "WSL: Ubuntu".
+Now, the button in the bottom left should say "WSL: Ubuntu-24.04".
 For any C++ development, make sure VS code is always connected to WSL.
+Depending on your version of VS Code and Windows, your button might be blue instead of green, and you might not have the purple bar at the bottom of your window - that's fine.

 <img src="images/vscode_wsl_013.png" width="768px" />